Sometimes beverages are spilled on patios, or mildew, moss and white salt spots develop (especially when located in shade or humid environments).

 Here’s a handy tip sheet detailing a few ways you can wash that up with some DIY recipes along with tips for removing oil, rust, berry and other stains on concrete or cement slabs.

 Before Getting Started:

 - When using chemicals, soaps or solutions, test a small area first to make sure there’s no permanent discoloration or that the surface texture isn’t harmed.

-- Use stiff brushes or brooms, but no wire bristles–these can etch a cement surface with permanent scratches or leave behind rust spots.
+- Use stiff brushes or brooms, but no wire bristles–these can etch cement with permanent scratches or leave behind rust spots.

 - Try a squirt of liquid dish soap per pail of hot water (suitable for light cleaning).

-- Pour a 50/50 vinegar and water mixture over surface then scrub with a stiff broom, be aware that vinegar can affect surrounding plant life.
-Rinse with clear water.
+- Pour a 50/50 vinegar and water mixture over surface then scour with a stiff broom, be aware that vinegar can affect surrounding plant life.
+Rinse.
 A few drops of liquid dish soap can be added for more muscle.

 - Hydrogen peroxide or sodium percarbonate and hot water also work well.

 - If you have a pressure washer, this will fix things up in a flash.
-Start with a wide fan spray first then narrow as needed to remove stubborn spots.
+Start with a wide fan spray first then narrow as needed to get rid of stubborn spots.
 If you don’t have one, consider renting the equipment for a day since the cost is reasonable and well worth it!

 If the above recipes and tips don’t do the trick, try the options below.

 - Wet the spot to moisten the surface then squirt liquid dish detergent directly on top. scour with a stiff bristle brush, rinse clear.